btounkara/angular_blog/README.md

 # Blog angular

 ## Description
-This is a a little blog I had to do while I was doing the openclassroom course about angular.
+This is a a little blog I developed while I was learning about angular.

 ## How to install